 Even the South Australian Jockey Club has repeatedly said it would like all jumps racing to cease at its metropolitan track.
 Yet Thoroughbred Racing SA (which is responsible for race programming) continues to schedule races at Morphettville each year.

 This is despite clear evidence – some of which has been known for decades – that a state-wide jumps racing ban is the only way to protect racehorses from this unnecessary ‘sport’.

 - A University of Melbourne study finding that horses competing in jumps races are nearly 19 times more likely to die than horses competing in flat races.

 - A 1991 Senate Select Committee recommending that jumps racing be phased out over three years on animal welfare grounds.
 Almost 30 years later, that expert recommendation is still being ignored.

-- Attendances at South Australia’s main jumps racing event – the Oakbank Racing Carnival – dropping so low that the Oakbank Racing Club Board is constantly trying to find new ways to attract bigger crowds, including free entry at one 2018 race day.
+- Attendances at South Australia’s main jumps racing event – the Oakbank Racing Carnival – dropping so low that the Oakbank Racing Club Board is constantly trying to find new ways to attract bigger crowds, including free entry to some race days.